PerparimShabani/Project-4/README.md

 ### Features
 ### Existing Features
 - _Booking Form_:
-  - _Allows customers to book a table by providing details such as name, date, time, number of guests, and any allergies._
+  - Allows customers to book a table by providing details such as name, date, time, number of guests, and any allergies.
-  - _Validates user input to ensure data accuracy._
+  - Validates user input to ensure data accuracy.
-  - _Displays a confirmation message upon successful booking._
+  - Displays a confirmation message upon successful booking.

--_Cancellation Form:_
+- Cancellation Form:
-  -_Enables customers to cancel a previously made booking by entering their booking ID._
+  - Enables customers to cancel a previously made booking by entering their booking ID.
-  -_Validates the booking ID to ensure accurate cancellation.
+  - Validates the booking ID to ensure accurate cancellation.
-  -_Provides feedback to the user regarding the cancellation status._
+  - Provides feedback to the user regarding the cancellation status.

--_Real-time Availability Update:_
+- Real-time Availability Update:
-  -_Automatically updates the available seats in the restaurant based on new bookings and cancellations._
+  - Automatically updates the available seats in the restaurant based on new bookings and cancellations.
-  -Ensures that the displayed availability is always accurate._
+  - Ensures that the displayed availability is always accurate.

 ### Future Features
--_User Authentication:_
+- User Authentication:
-  -_Implement user accounts for customers to manage their bookings._
+  - Implement user accounts for customers to manage their bookings.
-  -_Allow restaurant staff to access a dashboard for managing reservations._
+  - Allow restaurant staff to access a dashboard for managing reservations.
--_Email Notifications:_
+- Email Notifications:
-  -_Send confirmation emails to customers upon successful bookings._
+  - Send confirmation emails to customers upon successful bookings.
-  -_Notify restaurant staff of new bookings and cancellations via email._
+  - Notify restaurant staff of new bookings and cancellations via email.

 ### Testing